rezabonyadi/docuchat/README.md

-# docuchat
+# Document chat on a CPU (and an old one)

+This repository is an example of how you can build a chatbot that runs on-device and uses a consumer CPU only (not a high-end M1, but a normal i5 CPU), and lets you chat with your documents.

 ![demo_docuChat_0](https://github.com/rezabonyadi/docuchat/assets/25924343/4e97b567-bc87-42e2-af05-93467286162b)

-This repository is an example of how you can build a chatbot that runs on-device and uses a consumer CPU only (not a high-end M1, but a normal i5 CPU), and lets you chat with your documents.

-Quick example: See the Jupyter notebook.
+Quick example: See the Jupyter notebook "docu-chat-on-CPU.ipynb".

 # The chat system with graphics: